awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 This behavior can also occur if you rename a user in Active Directory without first deleting their WorkSpace\.
 If you then change their username back to the original username and create a new WorkSpace for the user, the same username will have two WorkSpaces in the directory\.

 This problem occurs because Active Directory uses the user's security identifier \(SID\), rather than the username, to uniquely identify the user\.
 When a user is deleted and recreated in Active Directory, the user is assigned a new SID, even if their username remains the same\.
-During searches for a username, the Amazon Workspaces console uses the SID to search Active Directory for matches\.
-The Amazon Workspaces clients also use the SID to identify users when they are connecting to WorkSpaces\.
+During searches for a username, the Amazon WorkSpaces console uses the SID to search Active Directory for matches\.
+The Amazon WorkSpaces clients also use the SID to identify users when they are connecting to WorkSpaces\.

 To resolve this problem, do one of the following:
 + If this problem occurred because the user was deleted and recreated in Active Directory, you might be able to restore the original deleted user object if you have enabled the [ Recycle Bin feature in Active Directory](https://docs.microsoft.com/windows-server/identity/ad-ds/get-started/adac/introduction-to-active-directory-administrative-center-enhancements--level-100-)\.
 If you're able to restore the original user object, make sure the user can connect to their original WorkSpace\.
 If they can, you can [delete the new WorkSpace](delete-workspaces.md) after manually backing up and transferring any user data from the new WorkSpace to the original WorkSpace \(if needed\)\.
 + If you can't restore the original user object, [ delete the user's original WorkSpace](delete-workspaces.md)\.
 The user should be able to connect to and use their new WorkSpace instead\.
 Be sure to manually back up and transfer any user data from the original WorkSpace to the new WorkSpace\.
 **Warning**
 Deleting a WorkSpace is a permanent action and cannot be undone\.
 The WorkSpace user's data does not persist and is destroyed\.
 For help with backing up user data, contact AWS Support\.

-### I'm having trouble using Docker with Amazon Workspaces<a name="docker_support"></a>
+### I'm having trouble using Docker with Amazon WorkSpaces<a name="docker_support"></a>

 **Windows WorkSpaces**
 Nested virtualization \(including the use of Docker\) is not supported on Windows WorkSpaces\.
 For more information, see the [ Docker documentation](https://docs.docker.com/docker-for-windows/troubleshoot/#running-docker-desktop-in-nested-virtualization-scenarios)\.